cmu-argus-2/FSW-Payload/README.md

-# Payload Flight Software for Argus-1
+# Payload Flight Software for Argus

 This repository contains the Flight Software (FSW) written for the Jetson Orin Nano (8GB) and its custom carrier board.
-Argus-1 is a technology demonstration mission focused on vision-based orbit determination.
+Argus is a technology demonstration mission focused on vision-based orbit determination.

 ## Install instructions